Notice of Prohibition of Sex Discrimination

 Heidelberg University strongly supports and encourages prompt reporting of sex discrimination.
 Reporting provides resources to victims and contributes to keeping the campus safe.
 All Heidelberg community members (students, staff, and faculty) should help ensure that violations of Title IX are promptly reported.
 Most Heidelberg employees are mandatory reporters as described in the Importance of Reporting section below.
 Normally, this means reporting any witnessed violations, or violations learned about through the disclosure of others.
 Reporting is not the same as filing a formal complaint (although for some purposes a formal complaint may also serve as a report).

-A person filing a complaint will be provided with the Heidelberg University Sex Discrimination policy.
+A person filing a complaint will be provided with the Heidelberg University Sex Discriminations policy.

 Finally, The U.S. Department of Education’s Office of Civil Rights is the entity that is charged with enforcing Title IX compliance.
 Inquiries about these issues may also be referred to the Office for Civil Rights/Cleveland at U.S. Department of Education, 600 Superior Avenue East, Suite 750, Cleveland, OH 44114 or by calling (216) 522-4970.